We use cookies on this website. Cookies help us deliver the best experience on our website. Read about cookies.

 Tips for completing your Learning Agreement:

-- your Learning Agreement should not be signed by Malmö University before you submit your application.
-The Learning Agreement is to be signed after the application has been submitted and approved.
+• your Learning Agreement is not be signed by Malmö University's Erasmus+ Institutional Coordinator before you submit your application.
+It will then be signed once your application has been submitted and if approved.

 4. Send your application by email